uccser/cs-field-guide/text/en/chapters/coding-compression.md

 You may need to have more than four to get good approximations to a shape that you want; that's exactly the tradeoff that JPEG is making.
 There are some suggestions for parameters on the second sheet of the spreadsheet.

-You can also learn about Fourier transforms using the Wolfgram Alpha software; this will require you to install a browser plugin.
+You can also learn about Fourier transforms using the Wolfram Alpha software; this will require you to install a browser plugin.
-The Wolfgram demonstrations include:
+The Wolfram demonstrations include:
 [an interactive demonstration of JPEG](http://demonstrations.wolfram.com/JPEGCompressionAlgorithm/), [showing the relationship between sine saves and creating other waveforms](http://demonstrations.wolfram.com/RecoveringTheFourierCoefficients/), and
 [showing how sine waves can be summed to produce other shapes](http://demonstrations.wolfram.com/SumsOfSineWavesWithSeveralStepSizesSawtoothOrSquareApproxima/).